 You got lucky when I got unlucky.
-I'm your ticket, our only ticket to finishing your boring play.
+I'm your ticket to finishing your boring play.

 ROB (earnest) It's a life changing masterpiece.
 Very significant.
 A monumental contribution to humanity.

 STELLA (indignant) If you had drawn any of the others, you'd be regretting it, really regretting it.